 Ticks and fleas are still lurking in the fall, so don't let your guard down!
 After spending time outdoors with your furry friends, give them a thorough tick and flea check.
 Don't forget to use tick repellent and talk to your veterinarian about the best prevention methods for your pet.
 Tick-borne illnesses can be serious, but with the right steps, you can keep your pet safe and healthy all season long.

 Mushrooms Flourish in the Fall

-While most are non-toxic, dogs are highly susceptible to mushroom poisoning because of their wandering and scavenging behavior.
-Unfortunately, dogs are unable to sniff out the toxic ones, so the best way to avoid trouble is to keep pets away from areas where any mushrooms are growing.
+While most are non-toxic, dogs are highly susceptible to mushroom poisoning because of their wandering and scavenging behavior, so it's important to be aware of this fall pet safety information.
+Unfortunately, dogs are unable to sniff out the toxic mushrooms, so the best way to avoid trouble is to keep pets away from areas where any are growing.
 Dogs should be prevented from consuming mushrooms when they are being exercised.
 Profuse bloody diarrhea, vomiting, abdominal pain, dehydration, fever, and elevated heart rates characterize the initial phase of mushroom toxicity.
 Without treatment, the pet will succumb to liver and kidney failure within 3-7 days.
 As with most poisonings, prompt upper gastrointestinal decontamination and supportive care are critical elements of treatment.